kubaceg/sofar_g3_lsw3_logger_reader/README.md

 [OTel-Collector](https://opentelemetry.io/docs/collector/) for further export to any required platform.

 Metrics are all captured as gauges and recorded and exported at the same frequency that measurements are taken.
-Metric names follow the convention `sofar.logging.<fieldName>` by default.
+Metric names follow the convention `sofar.logger.<fieldName>` by default.
 This can be updated in the configuration file.

 ## Origin
 This is based on program written by @sigxcpu76 https://github.com/XtheOne/Inverter-Data-Logger/issues/37#issuecomment-1303091265.